The site dedicated to Brazilian women of African descent

 There are few things as powerful and transformative in the world than the bond between women.
 When dealing with black women, the collective experiences have governed trajectories since the forced coming to Brazil; resistance and struggle for freedom, and when free, still suffering from persistent racism in Brazilian society.

-In the documentary Mulheres Negras: Projeto de Mundo (Black Women: World Projects, nine black female voices are presented in a smooth and powerful way.
+In the documentary Mulheres Negras: Projetos de Mundo (Black Women: World Projects, nine black female voices are presented in a smooth and powerful way.
 In their statements, each woman speaks of her survival experience paved in race, gender, class and uncovering what it means to dwell in pele negra (black skin).

 Directed by black feminist, Day Rodrigues in partnership with Lucas Ogasawara, the documentary features testimonials from Djamila Ribeiro, Ana Paula Correia, Aldenir Dida Dias, Preta Rara(meaning ‘rare black woman’) and Nenesurreal, Francinete Loiola, Luana Hansen, Monique Evelle and Andreia Alves.